 There were also big cities in the land and they had strong walls built around them.
 The spies began to realise that this was going to be very difficult.
 Would God be strong enough to help them win against these people?

 But the 12 spies also saw that the land God had promised was amazing.
 They saw grapes and pomegranates and figs. The spies cut off one branch of a grape vine and put it on a pole to carry back to show Moses and the people.
 The grapes were so big and heavy it took 2 men to carry the pole.

 After spending 40 days spying out the land these men knew it was time to return to the camp and give their report to Moses and all of the people.

 Even though the spies had seen many good things in the land some of them just wanted to talk about the BAD things.
 Ten of the spies told Moses and the people that it would be too hard to enter the promised land.
-There were huge giant fighting men there and all of the cities had strong walls.
+There were giant fighting men there and many of the cities had strong walls.
 The ten spies gave such a bad report that they said, “The fighting men there are so big that we just look like little grasshoppers compared to them!”
 The people were so discouraged.

 All of the people were beginning to think they should not go into the promised land.
 But two of the spies (Joshua and Caleb) had a different report to give Moses and the people.
 They told the other ten spies to stop saying that it was too hard and scary.
 Caleb said, “We should go and take the land for ourselves.
 We can do it!”

 But the people listened to the ten spies more.
 There was much arguing and people began to get very angry.
 Some even said that God’s promises were not good.
 They said, “God promised we could have our own land but he can’t help us beat giants!
 We never should have followed God.
 We should have stayed in Egypt.